c-cube/ocaml-qbf/README.md

 * `process killed by signal -10` is still unknown.
 It was happening in travis-ci.
 My workaround was to remove the travis-ci cache (~/.opam was cached between two builds).

+## Changelog

+### 0.3 (2018-12-28)

+- fix building ocaml-qbf using opam 2.
+Opam 2 is sandboxing builds and do not accept messing with /tmp